Texiwill/aac-lib/vsm/README.md

 that is the only distribution specific bits in the script.

 ### Changelog
+3.2.2 - Protections from running as root and added install.sh to repo

 3.2.1 - Minor fix...
 Fusion wrong file uploaded!

 3.2.0 - Added Support for VMware Fusion download and improved errors when